 Opening a restaurant requires substantial capital and you need investors or partners, so it becomes important to plan financials.
-Your restaurant business plan will comprise your financials or your partner’s financials and how much you are ready to invest.
+Your restaurant business plan should include details of your finances and how much you are ready to invest.

-- How long you can you support the system
+- How long can you support the system?

 - Apart from that also set up a contingency fund for unforeseen events.

 Capital and Operating expenses give you the details of where the money is being spent.

 - Capital expenses are long-term investments that are non-recurring in nature.
 It includes the cost of equipment and machinery, cost of utensils, interior designing cost, furniture, cutlery, crockeries, and other fixed expenses.